walterhiggins/blog/posts/George-Orwell-Why-I-Write.md

 > not driven on by some demon whom one can neither resist nor understand.
 > For all one knows that demon is simply the same instinct that makes a
 > baby squall for attention.
 And yet it is also true that one can write
-> nothing readable unless one constantly struggles to efface one&#146;s own
+> nothing readable unless one constantly struggles to efface one's own
 > personality.
 > -- [Collected Essays, by George Orwell : part47][1]